-It is important to note that non-household birds such as farm poultry, waterfowl game bird, and birds of prey are strictly prohibited.
+It is important to note that non-household, or the birds that could not be domesticated, birds such as farm poultry, waterfowl game birds, and birds of prey are strictly prohibited.

-Similarly, peacocks are also not allowed on the planes.
-Flying with a dog or a cat is different than having an exotic bird like a peacock.
+Similarly, peacocks are also not allowed on planes.
+Flying with a dog or a cat is different from having an exotic bird like a peacock.
 The reason is not their large size only.